The fallibility of equipartition magnetic field strengths from synchrotron emission using synthetically observed galaxies: Synthetic radio observations and Cosmic Ray Electron Models

 \subsection{Model Eq: Cosmic Ray Equipartition}

 In order to quantitatively investigate the accurate recovery of magnetic field measurements from radio intensities using equations that assume CR equipartition, we test our analysis throughout by imposing energy equipartition between the magnetic field and CRs.
 We consider equipartition at the scale of individual cells, which typically corresponds to 10 - 20 pc in the ISM of the simulated galaxy.
-We also test the impact on the synchrotron intensities of two other cases of equipartition: equiparting at the scale of 100 pc and equiparting at 10 - 20 pc followed by the diffusion of the CR electrons out with a diffusion scale length of $\sim250$ pc or a diffusion timescale of 100 Myr.
+We also test the impact on the synchrotron intensities of two other cases of equipartition: equiparting at the scale of 100 pc and equiparting at $\sim$10 - 20 pc followed by the diffusion of the CR electrons with a diffusion scale length of $\sim2$ kpc (further described below)

 To compute equipartition at a given scale $\mathcal{L}$, we employ a similar approach to the `small scale turbulence computation' employed by \citet{Martin-Alvarez2022}, described in their Section~{2.3}.
 For each cell, and for each separate component of the magnetic field, we measure its coherent component as its average in a sphere of radius $0.5 \mathcal{L}_\text{scale}$.
 In this calculation we employ the full AMR grid reconstruction, subdividing cells intersecting the boundary of the sphere down to the highest level of refinement to capture their correct contribution down to our resolution limit.
 This per-scale computation is stored for each AMR cell, and the resulting magnetic fields $(B_x, B_y, B_z)_{\mathcal{L}}$ are employed to compute the magnetic energy used for establishing equipartition at a scale $\mathcal{L}$.